APS 5012 - Conflicts of Interest and Commitment

 - A description of how the institution will establish adequate enforcement mechanisms and provide for sanctions where appropriate.

-To ensure that the university successfully implements this administrative policy statement, campus procedures will be subject to periodic review by the Academic Affairs Officer.
-When necessary, the Academic Affairs Officer shall convene a meeting of the responsible officials from each of the campuses to review and report on issues addressed by the campuses in their respective implementation strategies.
+To ensure that the university successfully implements this administrative policy statement, campus procedures will be subject to periodic review by the Vice President for Academic Affairs.
+When necessary, the Vice President for Academic Affairs shall convene a meeting of the responsible officials from each of the campuses to review and report on issues addressed by the campuses in their respective implementation strategies.

 - Other Resources (i.e. Training, Contact Information)